candycode/qpy/README.md

 - QString

 New types will be added.
-Since however type registration is dynamic it is very easy to add new types without rebuilding the library through the `qpy::PyContext::Register*` methods.
+Since however type registration is dynamic it is very easy to add new types in user code without rebuilding the library through the `qpy::PyContext::Register*` methods.